iotaledger/iota.js/documentation/docs/tutorials/value-transactions/10-sweep-outputs-to-reduce-deposits.md

 };
 ```

-Now, you need to calculate the hash of the transaction essence and unlock each input with the corresponding signature.
-To provide the unlock conditions you will need the public and private keys of your address so that you can generate a proper digital signature.
+Now, you need to unlock each Input by calculating a signature.
+To generate it you will need the public and private keys of your address and the hash of the transaction essence.

-In this particular case, the unlock conditions will be the same for each input, so the examples use a "Reference unlock condition", [`REFERENCE_UNLOCK_TYPE`](../../references/client/api_ref#reference_unlock_type).
+In this particular case, the unlock signature will be the same for each Input, so the examples use a "Reference unlock type", [`REFERENCE_UNLOCK_TYPE`](../../references/client/api_ref#reference_unlock_type).

 ```typescript
 const wsTsxEssence = new WriteStream();